ROODAY/Kakashi/README.md

 - High quality dataset (record dancers) ormat/in bulk. perhaps a thing for next semester, getting funding? if I could set parameters on the dataset it could be a lot better
 - If audio features exist, don't recalculate
+- Make it use a config file
+- Make it use 4 gpus for speed
+- Pad batches and seq len so data isn't lost